-Analysis of "Reason Pursuit Terminated" reveals that "Supervisor Decision" and "Officer Decision" comprised 48% of all pursuit terminations.
-This percentage indicates restraint on behalf of both Supervisors and Troopers who are terminating over 40% of all pursuits based on their own judgment of the situation and related factors.
+Analysis of "Reason Pursuit Terminated" reveals that "Supervisor Decision" and "Officer Decision" comprised 54% of all pursuit terminations.
+This percentage indicates restraint on behalf of both Supervisors and Troopers who are terminating pursuits based on their own judgment of the situation and related factors.